Corporate Governance Structure

 • (Note 1)

-The above are KPIs for the single-year performance-linked amount (company performance).
+The above are KPIs for the single-year performance-linked amount (company performance) and performance-linked stock-based amount.

 • (Note 2)